Divorce Lawyers Hackensack New Jersey

 - Find a “shark” and go after your spouse.
 You may have heard of attorneys who are aggressive and do what it takes to get the job done.
 However, an aggressive attorney does not equal a good attorney.
 You want to go about your divorce with a level head, especially if you have children, and find Hackensack, NJ divorce lawyers who will advocate on your behalf and have the negotiation skills necessary to help you.

 - Take your kids and avoid your spouse.
 There are times when this may be the better option, especially if your spouse has been abusive.
-However, if that is not the case, taking your children away from their other parent could be considered kidnapping.
+However, if that is not the case, taking your children away from their other parents could be considered kidnapping.
 It is in everyone’s best interest to set up a plan for who will watch your children at different times if you and your spouse are no longer living together.

 The Importance of a Divorce Lawyer